-The existing File Allocation Table (FAT) file system was invented in 1977 as a way to store data on floppy disks for Microsoft stand-alone Disk Basic.
-Although originally intended for floppy disks, FAT has since been modified to be a fast, and flexible system for managing data on both removable and fixed media.
+The existing FAT (file allocation table) file system was invented in 1977 as a way to store data on floppy disks for Microsoft stand-alone Disk Basic.
+Although originally intended for floppy disks, FAT was modified to be a fast and flexible system for managing data on both removable and fixed media.
 In 1996, Windows 95 OSR2 came out with FAT32, a new and improved FAT.

-A new generation of very large hard disks will soon be shipping, and the existing FAT data structures have finally reached the limit of their ability to support ever larger media.
+With new generations of very large hard drives, the existing FAT data structures has reached the limit of their ability to support ever-larger media.
 FAT currently can support a single disk volume up to 2 Gigabytes in size.
 FAT32 is an enhancement of the FAT file system that supports larger hard drives with improved disk space efficiency.

-System Requirements: Fat32 cannot be downloaded and is only available with Windows 95 OSR2 and Windows 98.
-To see what version of Windows you are running, see the Windows Versions page.
+System Requirements: FAT32 cannot be downloaded and is only available with Windows 95 OSR2 and Windows 98.

 FAT32 provides the below enhancements over previous implementations of the FAT tile system: